6 Waves in the atmosphere and ocean

 Figure 6.4: Cone of constant frequency for inertia-gravity waves with their group and phase velocity.

-Figure 6.5: The effect of Rossby waves when they interact with jet stream.
-This figure is taken from an animation from NASA’s Goddard Space Flight Center.
+Figure 6.5: Rossby waves interacting with the jet stream.
+Figure adapted from an animation by NASA’s Goddard Space Flight Center.

-In the absence of a mean flow (\(\overline{u} = 0\)), the phase speed in the x-direction is negative definite for this system, meaning the wave travels westward.
-If we have an eastward flow with \(\overline{u} = \beta / (k_x^2+k_y^2)\), then the Rossby wave will become stationary, meaning their shape does not change in time.
+In the absence of a mean flow (\(\overline{u} = 0\)), the phase speed in the \(x\)-direction is negative for all wavenumbers, meaning that Rossby waves propagate westward.
+If we choose an eastward background flow with \(\overline{u} = \beta / (k_x^2+k_y^2)\), the phase speed becomes zero and the Rossby wave pattern is stationary.

-Figure 6.6: The mechanism of Rossby wave with infinite radius of deformation.
-An initial disturbance moves a material line at constant \(y\) latitude (the black straight line) to the solid line \(\eta(t=0)\).
-Conservation of PV (\(\zeta + f_0 + \beta y\)) leads to the production of \(\zeta\), as shown for two particles with black filled circles that are moved northward and southward.
-The associated velocity field (arrows on the circles) then advects the fluid parcels, and the material line evolves into the dashed line \(\eta(t>0)\) with the phase propagating westward.
+Mechanism of a Rossby wave with infinite deformation radius.
+An initial disturbance displaces a material line at constant latitude (black straight line) into the solid curve \(\eta(t=0)\).
+Conservation of absolute vorticity (\(\zeta + f_0 + \beta y\)) leads to the production of relative vorticity \(\zeta\) for parcels moved northward or southward.
+The induced velocity field (arrows) then advects the fluid parcels further, and the material line evolves into the dashed curve \(\eta(t>0)\), with the phase propagating westward.